wp-plugins/sqlite-cache/readme.txt

 Yes, but for subdomains mode only (blogname.example.com), not for example.com/blogname.
-A superadmin of a multisite network has access to the first setting form (cache location) and blog admins have access to the second form and purge form.
+A superadmin of a multisite network has access to the first setting form (cache location), blog admins have access to the second form and purge form.

 == Changelog ==